YichenLi00/YichenLi00.github.io/_pages/includes/others.md

 # 🎖 Honors and Awards
-- Postgraduate Studentship, The Chinese University of Hong Kong.
 - National Scholarship, Ministry of Education of the P.R.
 China.
 2021.
 - National Scholarship, Ministry of Education of the P.R.
 China.
 2020.
 - Star of Tomorrow, Microsoft Research Asia.